-The pricing of diamonds usually reflects these grades—sometimes significantly.
+The pricing of diamonds usually reflects the grade—sometimes significantly.
 In most cases, the naked eye cannot tell the difference between two adjacent color graded diamonds, though the price difference may be significant.

 The most critical aspect with Color is to determine if it appears colorless in relation to its setting.
 You also want to be certain that a diamond is clear of any tinting that takes away or interferes with white and colored light reflections.
-The K Color in this Cushion Cut Diamond, for example, distracts from the sparkle of the diamond while this I Color Diamond is radiant.
+The K Color in this Cushion Cut Diamond from James Allen, for example, distracts from the sparkle of the diamond while this I Color Diamond from James Allen is radiant.